autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
 User clicks into a group under "Admin Groups" -- no groups will exist in this section if the user hasn't created any groups 5.
 User routes to the groups page 6.
 User clicks Member Requests 7.
 User should see the pending user requests and their details if another user has requested membership into the group.

 - Reasoning for REVISED: We decided to revise this requirement to properly match the workflow that we've implemented into our application.
 To view pending request information, the Admin user just needs to click into a group they are an admin for, then view the Member Requests tab in the group.
-The pending requests should display the requester user's details.
+The pending requests should display the requested user's details.

 74. **COMPLETE** The system must allow the Admin user to click on a pending request to make the decision to admit them.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
 User clicks into a group under "Admin Groups" -- no groups will exist in this section if the user hasn't created any groups 5.
 User routes to the groups page 6.
 User clicks Member Requests 7.
 User should see the pending user requests 8.
-User can then make a decision
+User can then make a decision.

-75. **TO DO** The system must display a confirmation when the Admin user clicks on a pending request, allowing them to click yes or no.
+75. **COMPLETE** The system must display a confirmation when the Admin user clicks on a pending request, allowing them to click confirm.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on My Groups 4.
 User clicks into a group under "Admin Groups" -- no groups will exist in this section if the user hasn't created any groups 5.
 User routes to the groups page 6.
 User clicks Member Requests 7.
 User should see the pending user requests 8.
 User can then make a decision 9.
 A confirmation should pop up when the user makes their decision.